craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Cenva Minyo.md

 ### Overhead
 What about taxes?
 Work animals?
 Buildings?
 Productions?

-The lack of a civil structure further lacks a formalized tax structure, but the culture of Cenva Minyo promotes community service and kinship so much so that this lack of tax structure does not lead to privitize
+The lack of a civil structure further lacks a formalized tax structure, but the culture of Cenva Minyo promotes community service and kinship so much so that this lack of tax structure does not lead to privatized wealth.

+Where other cultures use powerful people or animals, Cenvans once again subvert the norm and rely on their alliances; Cenvan farms and construction use Dwarven Artifice to perform these necessary super-humanoid feats.

 ### Cutting Corners
 How do people make ends meet?
 How do people value their luxuries?